 Duke Blue Devils Football

-A successful period in the history of the football team was in the late 1980s.
+A successful period in the football team’s history ended in the 1980s.
 Coach Steve Spurrier led the players to victory in three consecutive seasons.
-Now the players are being trained by David Cutcliffe.
-Under his leadership, they won seven ACC Football Championships.
+Now, the players are coached by David Cutcliffe.
+Under his guidance, they have won seven ACC football championships.

 Duke Blue Devils Soccer

-Duke University began sponsoring the women’s team in 1988.
-Since then, it has participated 23 times in the NCAA Division I Women’s Soccer Championship and won three prizes.
+Duke University began sponsoring a women’s team in 1988.
+Since then, it has participated 23 times in the NCAA Division I Women’s Soccer Championship and won prizes thrice.
 The men’s team appeared much earlier – in 1935.
-It became famous thanks to the victory in the NCAA tournament in 1986.
-At that time, it was led by John Kerr Jr., who still holds the position of coach.
+It became known for winning the NCAA tournament in 1986.
+At that time, it was led by John Kerr Jr., who still holds the coach position.

 Duke Blue Devils Hockey

-Duke University’s hockey program belongs to the NCAA Division I. The women’s team debuted in 1971.
-Today, it competes in the Atlantic Coast Conference.
+The Duke University hockey program is part of NCAA Division I. The women’s team debuted in 1971 and competes in the Atlantic Coast Conference today.